Season Balk Ratings

 (with two out is automatic, the man scores).
 The current chart book states

-that you have the option to send the runner from second and if you do and you
+that you have the option to send the runner from second and if you do and

-extra die roll to resolve this play.
-You have your first roll of the dice that
+their is one extra die roll to resolve this play.
+You have your first roll

-give you the result of 7 to 11 in column 6 (and assuming that there is a
+of the dice that give you the result of 7 to 11 in column 6 (and assuming

-runner on second and less than two out).
-Again, as in the current chart book,
+that there is a runner on second and less than two out).
+Again, as in the

-you decide whether to send the runner or not.
-If you choose to, then you roll
+current chart book, you decide whether to send the runner or not.
+If you

-one die and refer to the following chart:
+choose to, then you roll one die and refer to the following chart:

 1 = xb